 Top Universities includes four Dublin universities in its world ranking – the city itself features in its list of ‘best student cit

 Everything you should consider before moving to Dublin to study.
-Visas, fees, travel, accommodation, course entry requirements… there’s a lot of things to think about before you make your study trip.
-But don’t panic – with a little bit of preparation you won’t have to deal with any surprises.
+Visas, fees, travel, accommodation, course entry requirements... there's plenty to think about before you make your study trip.
+But don't panic - with a little bit of preparation you won't have to deal with any surprises.
 This is your guide to all the various things you'll need to deal with - both before you leave for Dublin and when you arrive.

-You’re coming to study in Dublin?
-Great!
-But what are your plans when you graduate?
-It’s worth keeping in mind that Dublin offers new graduates a lot of exciting opportunities.
-The world’s largest and most dynamic companies have made a home here, thanks to the city’s business-friendly environment, proximity to Europe, and rich cultural heritage.
-Meanwhile, home-grown corporations are finding success abroad.
+It’s difficult to overestimate the opportunities that Dublin offers new graduates.
+The world’s largest and most dynamic companies have made a home here, thanks to our business-friendly environment, proximity to Europe, and rich cultural heritage.

 The appeal of studying in Dublin – apart from the world-class universities – is this vibrant and storied city itself.
 Few other places can boast such a dense constellation of cultural attractions, social activities, sporting facilities, and options for retail therapy.
 It’s a safe place to live too.
 Read on for everything you need to know about making the most of Dublin while you’re here.